 Now may be the best risk-adjusted time to buy Bitcoin in its 11-year history.
-While there might not be quite as much upside potential as there was when a Bitcoin cost a dollar, the risks today are significantly less.
+While there might not be quite as much upside potential as when a Bitcoin costs a dollar, the risks today are significantly less.

 Bitcoin is no longer an Internet curiosity.
-It has emerged as a major player on the world stage.
+It has emerged as a significant player on the world stage.
 Companies such as Square, Visa, IBM, JP Morgan, and Fidelity are investing in Bitcoin projects.

 The list goes on and on, and the message is clear: Bitcoin is here to stay.
 In other words, the downside risk of owning Bitcoin has never been lower.

 Although Bitcoin might sound “expensive” at $11,000.

 The good news is there’s still a ton of upside.
 The total market cap of Bitcoin is around $200 billion.
 Respectable, but still tiny compared to significant assets like gold.
 Gold’s market cap is still about 50 times larger.
 Let’s assume Bitcoin reaches only 10% of Gold’s market cap… we’re looking at $50 thousand per Bitcoin or nearly 5x from today.
 There is plenty of room to run.